 Seattle University students participating in Army, Air Force, or Navy ROTC may receive ROTC grants.

-Student loans are generally interest-free while you are in school and low interest during the repayment period.
+Student loans are a type of funding that must be repaid.
+Some student loans can be interest-free while you are in school and low interest during the repayment period.
 Payments may be deferred or forgiven based on certain conditions set by the federal government.
-Student loans must be repaid.
-In general, however, the terms are far more favorable than commercially available loans.
+In general, the federa loan terms are far more favorable than commercially available loans.

 There are a number of loans available through the Student Financial Services Office at Seattle University.
 These include Federal Direct Loans, Federal Nursing Loan, Federal Direct PLUS loan for Parents, Federal Direct PLUS loan for graduate students, and Alaska Loan.
 Student Financial Services can also certify Private Educational Loans for borrowers including some that can pay Past Due Accounts.

-Our work-study programs offer you the opportunity to gain valuable work experience while earning money for college.
+Work Study aid is a work-to-earn type of award where students work and earn paychecks.
+Our work study programs offer you the opportunity to gain valuable work experience while earning money for college.
 Students are able to enhance their current coursework as well as their future profession by integrating classroom learning with real-world work experience.
-Because Seattle-area employers are eager to participate in the program, there are usually more work-study jobs available than there are students to fill them.
+Seattle-area employers are eager to participate in the program so many opportunities can exist.

 Undergraduate students who complete the Free Application for Federal Student Aid (FAFSA) by the university priority deadline, February 1st (or within 30 days of admission if admitted after January 1) are considered for institutional gift aid in addition to federal and state funding.
 So don’t wait; apply today!